-115.212 Contracting with other entities for the confinement of residents Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: Corporate Policy: 5.1.2 Sexually Abusive Behavior Prevention and Intervention Program (PREA) for Adult Prison and Jail and Adult Community Confinement Facilities Not Applicable for GEO facilities Contract Statement of Work Statement of Fact SRRC Policy 1901-1-PREA Staffing and Facility Requirements The facility does not contract with other entities to house residents.
-A review of the documentation submitted substantiates that the Pennsylvania Department of Corrections requires the entities which they contract for the confinement of residents (residential reentry centers or "halfway houses") to adopt and comply with the PREA standards.
-Compliance was determined by review of facility contract agreement and interviews with the GEO PREA coordinator and facility director.
+115.212 Contracting with other entities for the confinement of residents Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: Not Applicable for GEO facilities The facility does not contract with other entities to house residents.
+A review of the documentation submitted substantiates that the Alabama Department of Corrections requires the entities which they contract for the confinement of residents (residential reentry centers or "halfway houses") to adopt and comply with the PREA standards.
+Compliance was determined by review of facility contract agreement and interviews with the GEO PREA coordinator

-115.213 Supervision and monitoring Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: Corporate Policy: 5.1.2 Sexually Abusive Behavior Prevention and Intervention Program (PREA) for Adult Prison and Jail and Adult Community Confinement Facilities SRRC Policy 2019-1-PREA Staffing and Facility Requirements Approved Facility Staffing Plan Annual PREA Facility Assessment 9/23/2021 PREA Unannounced Supervisor Round Log Security Staff Schedule Sample Facility diagram with cameras locations 115.213 (a): The GEO Group has developed and documented a staffing plan that provides for adequate levels of staffing and uses video monitoring to protect residents against sexual abuse.
+115.213 Supervision and monitoring Auditor Overall Determination: Meets Standard Auditor Discussion The following polices, directives and documentation was reviewed in formulating compliance with this standard: Corporate Policy: 5.1.2 Sexually Abusive Behavior Prevention and Intervention Program (PREA) for Adult Prison and Jail and Adult Community Confinement Facilities ATEF Policy 2019-1-PREA Staffing and Facility Requirements Approved Facility Staffing Plan Annual PREA Facility Assessment PREA Unannounced Supervisor Round Log Security Staff Schedule Sample Facility diagram with cameras locations 115.213 (a): The GEO Group has developed and documented a staffing plan that provides for adequate levels of staffing and uses video monitoring to protect residents against sexual abuse.
 The agency took into consideration the physical layout of the facility, the composition of the population and the prevalence of substantiated incidents of sexual abuse, and the resources the facility has available to commit to ensure adequate staffing levels in the development of the facility's staffing plan.
 115.213 (b): There were no deviations from the contractually approved staffing plan during the review period.
-The facility maintains the required two alert staff at all times.
-In the event of staff vacancies, callouts or PTO requests, the facility uses overtime as needed to ensure all shifts are covered in accordance with staffing plan.
+The facility maintains the required staff-to-resident ratio at all times.
+In the event of staff vacancies, callouts or PTO requests, the facility will use overtime as needed to ensure all shifts are covered in accordance with staffing plan.
 115.213 (c): GEO conducts an annual PREA facility assessment.
 PREA assessments for the last 3 years were reviewed by the auditor.
-The present staffing plan is based on 59 residents while the number of residents assigned to the facility during the audit was 58.
+The present staffing plan is based on 718 residents while the number of residents assigned to the facility during the audit was 525.
 The facility has a mandatory staffing plan that requires the center to provide over time, call in, and use of specialized staff to provide staff to meet the mandatory posts.
 All staff at the facility are provided training on providing direct care supervision of residents.
-The facility director indicated that per contract the facility must maintain a minimum of two staff awake and alert at all times.
-Unannounced random rounds by the facility supervisor staff during weekends and nights are conducted to insure the appropriate awake and alert staff are on duty at all times.
 During the tour of the facility, there were staff noted in the general areas wherever residents were located.
 The camera system provides additional support for providing supervision of the population.
 Random staff interviewed during the tour indicated they are required to be relieved from their post prior to leaving their assigned post.
-All residents interviewed indicated they felt safe at the facility.
-It was noted during the tour that a large number of the population were actively involved in educational or drug treatment programs.
-There were direct care staff assigned to each of the program areas.
+All staff interviewed indicated they felt safe at the facility.
+It was noted during the tour that a large number of the population were actively involved in educational or vocational programs.
+There were direct care staff assigned to each of the education and vocation program areas.
+There were also cameras noted in classrooms and vocation shops.

-Compliance was determined by review of policies, documents viewed during the tour of the facility, review of the cameras and interviews with PREA compliance manger and facility director.
+Compliance was determined by review of policies, documents such as logbooks viewed during the tour of the facility, review of the cameras and interviews with PREA compliance manger and facility administrator.